 A. It means: Camping conducted within the guidelines of the Boy Scouts of America, amongst other things, to conduct the program in accordance with the Guide to Safe Scouting and all youth protection guidelines, and if water sports are conducted, using Safe Swim Defense and the buddy system, using a Tour Plan, and all other policies in force not specifically listed here.
 Ultimately, the local council is the final arbiter of whether an encampment is in compliance and therefore under the auspices of the BSA.

 A: In Boy Scout troops every registered active member of the unit under age 21 at the time of election is eligible to vote in an Order of the Arrow unit election.

 Q: What is the definition of an active member?

-A: A Boy Scout or Varsity Scout who is a current registered member of the Mt.
+A: A Boy Scout Scout who is a current registered member of the Mt.
 Diablo Silverado Council and participates in at least some unit activities during the year is considered to be a registered active member of the unit.
 For example, a youth away at college who participates in some unit activities when home, such as campouts, camporees, or occasional unit meetings, should be considered a registered active member.
 A youth who moves away or drops out of the unit because of other interests would not be counted in the registered active membership figure.

 Q: What percentage of the unit’s youth membership must to present before an election can be conducted?